Bellman Calibration for $V$-Learning in Offline Reinforcement Learning: Post-hoc Bellman Calibration

 \subsection{Isotonic Calibration}

-Histogram binning requires choosing the number of bins $B$ to manage the bias--variance tradeoff.
-As a tuning-free alternative, we consider \emph{isotonic iterated Bellman calibration}, implemented by setting $\mathcal{F} := \mathcal{F}_{\mathrm{iso}}$ in Algorithm~\ref{alg::cal-gen}, the class of monotone nondecreasing functions on the real line.
-In this case, Step~4 performs isotonic regression of the Bellman target to obtain $\theta_n^{(k)} \in \mathcal{F}_{\mathrm{iso}}$, which can be computed in near-linear time using the pool-adjacent-violators algorithm \citep{best1990active}.
-Each isotonic regression step is equivalent to histogram regression over an outcome-adaptive partition of the predicted values \citep{van2025generalized}.
-The monotonicity constraint regularizes the calibrator and mitigates overfitting to small or noisy bins, and because the identity map is monotone, isotonic calibration tends not to distort already well-calibrated predictors.
+Histogram calibration requires choosing the number of bins \(B\).
+As a low-tuning alternative, we consider \emph{isotonic iterated Bellman calibration}, obtained by taking \(\mathcal G=\mathcal G_{\mathrm{iso}}\) in Algorithm~\ref{alg::cal-gen}, where \(\mathcal G_{\mathrm{iso}}\) is the class of nondecreasing functions on \(\mathbb R\).
+Each update isotonic-regresses the fitted Bellman targets on the initial predictions \(\hat v(S_i)\), producing a monotone calibrator computable in near-linear time by the pool-adjacent-violators algorithm (PAVA) \citep{best1990active}.
+Like histogram calibration, isotonic calibration averages Bellman targets over groups of nearby predicted values, but the groups are chosen adaptively by the monotonicity constraint \citep{barlow1972isotonic}.
+This regularizes the calibration map without selecting \(B\); since the identity map is monotone, isotonic calibration can preserve an already reliable predictor while correcting systematic monotone distortions.